feevlic/vhal-mcp-server/README.md

 - Units: none
 - Areas: ["GLOBAL", "SEAT_ROW_1_LEFT", "SEAT_ROW_1_RIGHT"]

-6. Plase also add a pull reuest message i can add to the Pull request once i implemented it.
+7. Please also add a pull request message i can add to the Pull request once i implemented it.

 **Expected Deliverables:**
 After running this comprehensive analysis, I expect to receive: